carpentries-incubator/lesson-parallel-python/episodes/extra-asyncio.md

 ![timings](fig/asyncio-timings.svg){alt="a dip at njobs=10 and overhead ~0.1ms per task"}

-From these timings we can learn that the overhead is around 0.1ms per task.
+The work takes about 0.1s more when using 1000 tasks, so assuming that overhead scales linearly with the amount of tasks, we can learn that the overhead is around 0.1ms per task.
 ::::
 :::

 :::keypoints
+- Use the `async` keyword to write asynchronous code.
+- Use `await` to call coroutines.
 - Use `asyncio.gather` to collect work.
 - Use `asyncio.to_thread` to perform CPU intensive tasks.
 - Inside a script: always make an asynchronous `main` function, and run it with `asyncio.run`.